 However, for this trip across the desert, our plan is to make several stops along the way to do some boomer sightseeing, take a short detour off the freeway to get in some hiking, and then be in Albuquerque, New Mexico in time for dinner!

 As we head east from Flagstaff on I-40, mountains in our rear-view mirror, we’re surrounded by the arid desert.
-Not completely desolate, though, because the interstate passes through several former movie star towns that haven’t changed much since their glory days.
+It’s not completely desolate, though, because the interstate passes through several former movie star towns that haven’t changed much since their glory days.

 One such place is the small rustic town of Winslow.
 You might decide not to stop, since it’s only 60 miles from your starting point in Flagstaff.
 But if you want to get a feel for the former glory days of the railroad and Route 66 eras, this town offers a couple of sites that are boomer-worthy of exploring.